igorw/brainfuck-php/README.md

     $ bin/brainfuck examples/hello.b

-You can also pass the --debug option to get a log of all instructions.
+You can also run the debug command to get a log of all instructions.

-    $ bin/brainfuck --debug examples/hello.b
+    $ bin/brainfuck debug examples/hello.b

 ## References